 Approximately two-thirds of the audit staff are in the financial section, and

-one-third of staff are in the program evaluation section.
+one-third of staff are in the performance evaluation section.

 2007 Wisconsin Act 126 created a fraud, waste, and mismanagement hotline that allows the public and individuals within state